Born: Belle Glade, Florida

 Father: Two (2) Sons; Two (2) Daughters

-“Baba” Geuka most recently gained acclaim when he completed a 1,069-mile walkathon from the site of the charter school he founded, Joseph Littles-NGUZO SABA Charter School (JL-NSCS) in West Palm Beach, to Washington, DC.
+Amefika “Baba” Geuka most recently gained acclaim in 2009 when he completed a 1,069-mile walkathon from the site of the charter school he founded, Joseph Littles-NGUZO SABA Charter School (JL-NSCS) in West Palm Beach, to Washington, DC.
 The purpose of his historic walk was to dramatize the urgent need for African-Centered Education for children of African descent.
 Additionally, the trek was intended to raise much-needed money to close a persistent funding gap at JL-NSCS.
 He departed West Palm Beach on Wednesday, July 15th at 9:00 AM, and arrived in DC on Wednesday, August 12, 2009 at 11:30 AM.
-Details about the ACE Walkathon can be found on the school’s website @ www.jlnscs.org.

-Geuka and his associates were awarded their charter on December 8, 1998, and started operations on January 20, 1999 in temporary space courtesy of the Urban League of Palm Beach County.
-The school has been in continuous operation since, with Baba serving as Headmaster until his retirement in July, 2006.
-He has since served as Board Chairman.
+Geuka and his associates were awarded the charter for JL-NSCS on December 8, 1998, and started operations on January 20, 1999 in temporary space courtesy of the Urban League of Palm Beach County.
+The school was in continuous operation through June 2014, with Baba Geuka serving as Headmaster until his retirement in July 2006.
+He subsequently served as Board Chairman.

-In August of 2006 Baba Geuka, his wife Felisa, and their youngest son Diriki, traveled to Egypt and Ghana.
-Upon his return he authored a book about the experience titled: “Reflections on My Pilgrimage,” described by his publisher as “…the most truthful account of one man’s pilgrimage to Africa.”
+In August 2006, Baba Geuka, his wife Felisa, and their youngest son, Diriki, traveled to Egypt and Ghana.
+Upon his return, he authored a book about the experience titled: “Reflections on My Pilgrimage,” described by his publisher as “…the most truthful account of one man’s pilgrimage to Africa.”

-After writing the book, Amefika collaborated with his friend Professor James ‘Jim’ Clingman to organize a gathering of Black self-determinists from throughout the United States, held at Cincinnati State College on December 9, 2006.
+After writing the book, Amefika collaborated with his friend, Professor James ‘Jim’ Clingman, to organize a gathering of Black self-determinists from throughout the United States which was held at Cincinnati State College on December 9, 2006.
 Those assembled there resolved that Blacks in America needed a national “Black Nationalist” organization to serve as a vanguard for their peoples’ movement towards self-reliance.
 The movement to bring those aspirations to fruition was dubbed the “Movement to Bring Back Black” or “BBB.”
 That movement subsequently gave birth to an organization named the NATIONALIST Black Leadership Coalition (NBLC).
 The convention for that purpose was held in Kernersville, North Carolina on October 13, 2007.
-To date, four chapters of the NBLC have been officially established, in Detroit (the “Flagship” Chapter); Cincinnati, Ohio; Columbus, Ohio; and Palm Beach County, Florida.
-At least six additional chapters are expected to be launched during 2010.
+To date, four chapters of the NBLC have been officially established: in Detroit (the “Flagship” Chapter); Cincinnati, Ohio; Columbus, Ohio; and Palm Beach County, Florida.
+At least six (6) additional chapters are expected to be launched soon.

-Baba Geuka will launch what hopefully will become a productive and successful public speaking career on November 20, 2009 when he is scheduled to be a keynote speaker at the annual ComproTax Convention in Beaumont, Texas.
-He is currently one of the more popular guests on numerous “conscious” Black Internet radio programs, and hopes to expand his reach and influence to land-based broadcast outlets as well.
+Baba Geuka launched a productive and successful public speaking career on November 20, 2009 when he was a keynote speaker at the annual ComproTax Convention in Beaumont, Texas.
+He is currently one of the more popular guests on numerous “conscious” Black Internet radio programs, and hopes to continue to expand his reach and influence to land-based broadcast outlets as well.